Quaot/2-layer-PCB-LDO/README.md

 # 2-layer PCB LDO

-A 2-layer PCB with an LDO regulator, designed in KiCad for the WATonomous electrical onboarding.
+A 2-layer PCB with an LDO regulator, designed for the WATonomous electrical onboarding.